DAkkS body of rules

 In addition, DAkkS also issues sectoral annexes to these rules if a level 3 standard needs to be specified in greater detail in a technical sector.
 For the accreditation of testing laboratories in the area of “consumer health protection”, for example, an annex to rule R 17025 to this effect may be created.

 DAkkS makes every effort to ensure that the body of rules remains clear and straightforward, and to issue rules only when necessary for application in the accreditation procedure.
-The relevant DAkkS sector committees in each case contribute to the preparation of sectoral rules.

 The structure of the content of a DAkkS rule corresponds strictly to the structure of the respective standard being fleshed out.
 This approach enables a clear correlation to the content of standards.